This project is evolved from AddressBook-Level3.

 Introduce validation for the address field to allow only common address characters (letters, numbers, spaces, commas, etc.) while restricting uncommon symbols and emojis.
 This will maintain consistent and realistic address entries.

-command to include additional metricsFeature Flaw in Current Implementation
+stats command to include additional metricsFeature Flaw in Current Implementation

-command in BridalBuddy only provides statistics on guest attendance, such as counts of those attending, declining, or yet to respond.
+The existing stats command in BridalBuddy only provides statistics on guest attendance, such as counts of those attending, declining, or yet to respond.

 While this information is helpful, the feature could be improved by providing additional insights, such as the current budget—a crucial aspect of wedding planning.